susmitabhowmik/Whatever/README.md

 * You must press the go button to retrieve data, and also use go to refresh.
 * To find an event near you, both the date and time are required.
 Please ensure you specify AM or PM for the application to work correctly.
 * You can utilize the map by manually typing in origin and destination addresses

+A live version of the application can be found here: [Whatever](https://whatever-app.herokuapp.com/#/).